 Note: This article is based on an article about bookkeeping according to Danish legislation.
-Keep reading if you want to learn more about how to export your payments in OnlineFundraising in order to prepare for bookkeeping.
+Keep reading if you want to learn more about exporting your payments in OnlineFundraising to prepare for bookkeeping.

 Before you start, keep the following questions in mind:

 - Which system do you use for bookkeeping?

 - Do you have a CRM system and is it integrated with OnlineFundraising?

 Depending on which country you are in, there may be different requirements to bookkeeping and accounting.
 Please refer to your local rules before settling on an approach, whether it is single- or double-entry, invoice or cash method, etc.

 See our webinar about bookkeeping (in Danish) where Stephan shows how to get started with bookkeeping based on an exported file from OnlineFundraising.
 We explain how to balance your payments regardless of payment method - before and after the transfer to your account is complete.